ppy/osu-wiki/news/2021-07-07-osumania-4k-world-cup-2021-registrations-now-open.md

 ---
 layout: post
 title: "osu!mania 4K World Cup 2021: Registrations now open!"
-date: 2021-07-07 10:00:00 +0000
+date: 2021-07-07 12:00:00 +0000
 ---

-With the conclusion of the osu!catch World Cup, it is time for the yearly keyboard smashing competition — the osu!mania 4K World Cup is back in its eighth instalment — continue reading for more info!
+With the conclusion of the osu!catch World Cup, it is time for the yearly keyboard smashing competition — the osu!mania 4K World Cup is back in its eighth instalment, continue reading for more info!

 ![](/wiki/shared/news/banners/mwc4k-2021.jpg)